kjsmith218cb/ChuckNorrisJokeBank/README.md

 3. In your 'Button 2' IBActions enter 'self.performSegue(withIdentifier: "goToList", sender: self)'
 4. Button 3 has no specification and so does not require an action.
-5. You will now be sent to the designated ViewController when the button is pressed /You know have a 'Starting' view that provides links to 2 other views via the buttons coded with Segue's in steps 2 & 3
+5. You will now be sent to the designated ViewController when the button is pressed *You now have a 'Starting' view that provides links to 2 other views via the buttons coded with Segue's in steps 2 & 3*

 #### CONTROLLER: SingleJokeViewController.swift
 1. Edit the appearance of your IBOutlets to match your design [refer to Co-op Bank App research]